Kentville, Queensland: Education

 Kentville State School is a government primary (Prep-6) school for boys and girls at 4 Turpin Road (27.4790°S 152.4272°E).
 In 2016, the school had an enrolment of 31 students with three teachers and eight non-teaching staff (three full-time equivalent).
 In 2018, the school had an enrolment of 44 students with 5 teachers (3 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Kentville.
+The nearest government secondary schools are Lowood State High School in Lowood to the east and Lockyer District State High School in Gatton to the south-west.